 Packers clinch postseason berth for record fifth straight year (Dec.
 1) with 27-11 victory over Minnesota Vikings.

-Gaining berth in NFC Championship for third straight year, Packers defeat Tampa Bay, 21-7, in divisional playoff (Jan.
+Gaining berth in NFC Championship Game for third straight year, Packers defeat Tampa Bay, 21-7, in Divisional playoff (Jan.
 4).

 Last-minute drive falls short of tie, Packers lose to Denver Broncos, 31-24, in Super Bowl XXXII at San Diego (Jan.
 25).
 Record, worldwide audience of 800 million, in 147 countries, views game on TV.